UTSCCSCC01/projectf21-backend-boiz-club/README.md

 ## Contribution
 This repository consists of three core branches:
 #### 1. `main`
 This branch consists of only fully developed and tested features.
 After a feature is fully tested in the `test` branch, only then it can be merged into `main`.
+Additionally, commits should be squashed before merging into `main`.

 #### 2. `test` (Created from `main`)
 This branch is used for integration testing.
 After an isolated feature is tested in `dev`, it can be merged into `test`